MegApril/police-staffing-analysis/README.md

 - Performance Objectives from the department
 - Metrics from workload analysis
 ### Findings
 In 2023, there were 97,739 unique calls for service to Seattle Police Department's WEST precinct.
-Servicing these calls created 189,795.88 hours of labor.
+Servicing these calls needed 189,795.88 hours of labor.
-# This does not yet reflect agency relief factor - update

 ### Reccomendations
 *These reccomendations are currently based on one year of data.
-In order to feel comfortable giving 2026 forecasting estimates for staffing, metrics from 2025 and 2026 need to be pulled.*
+In order to feel comfortable giving 2026 forecasting estimates for staffing, metrics from 2025 and 2026 must be pulled.*

 Answering the following questions in further analyses using the percent change adjustment would provide a logical basis for budget requests, staffing forecasts, tracking department objectives and goals, and other agency needs.
    - How do the number of CFS change year over year?
 Is this change consistent from 2023-2024?
 2024-2025?